 I don't know how Arkadelphia got such quick and first-class disaster relief from the federal government, but they did.

-In other news, Percy Malone is one of then-president Clinton1s oldest and best golfing friends.
-Percy1s computer was where the huge and important Friends of Bill mailing list was managed for the president.
+In other news, Percy Malone is one of then-president Clinton's oldest and best golfing friends.
+Percy's computer was where the huge and important Friends of Bill mailing list was managed for the president.

 Now, the fact that the leaders of Arkadelphia knew the president may or may not have helped them get faster and better assistance from the government.
-I think the government should have helped them quickly, and I1m glad they did.
+I think the government should have helped them quickly, and I'm glad they did.
 But it may be a case study to demonstrate that access is important in politics.
 We need to look at how people get that access.
 Friendships and loyalties and long histories will always create access, and that is fine.
 But being a citizen in a district should automatically come with pretty good access to the elected representatives.

 Giving money to a candidate cannot help but translate to access.
-It is a natural thing, even though it is wrong, for the public official who provides special access for his or her campaign donors is stealing that access away from the citizens of the district to whom it rightfully belongs.
+It is a natural thing, even though it is wrong, for the public official who provides special access for his or her campaign donors is stealing that access away from the citizens of the district to whom it rightfully belongs ...
 But as long as there are big political donations, there will be that sale of stolen goods.

-This case study in access should come just as I was walking with political activists John and Mary Rauh from back home.
-John said we do not have to have big political contributions in our politics at all.
+This case study in access should come just as I was walking with political activists John and Mary Rauh from back home in N. H. John said we do not have to have big political contributions in our politics at all.

-After lunch at Percy1s, John sat down with me and with the others walking with us and made the argument that getting 3soft money2 out of politics is important, but it wouldn1t do the whole job.
+After lunch at Percy's, John sat down with me and with the others walking with us and made the argument that getting 'soft money' out of politics is important, but it wouldn't do the whole job.
 Soft money is the money given to political parties by corporations, unions and the wealthy, so that the laws limiting what can be given to candidates are circumvented.
-The parties, in turn, give that money to the candidates.
-John said the real solution is the public financing of campaigns, as now exists in Arizona, Maine and Vermont --and Massachusetts if the legislature will do the right thing and fund the voter-approved program.
+The parties, in turn give that money to the candidates.
+John said the real solution is the public financing of campaigns, as now exists in Arizona, Mane and Connecticut.